Immersive Education in Mining

 Objective

-The key challenge addressed by this project is the limited opportunity for mining engineering students to interact with mining equipment in real-world settings.
-This project creates an interactive VR learning environment where students can explore a virtual mineral processing facility, engage directly with machinery, and understand their roles within the processing workflow.
+The key challenge addressed by this project is the limited opportunities for mining engineering students to interact with mining equipment in real-world settings.
+The VR setting creates a learning environment where students can explore a virtual mineral processing facility, engage directly with machinery, and understand their roles within the processing workflow without putting themselves at risk.
 By providing a safe and immersive alternative, the tool enhances both learning outcomes and understanding of the mineral processing systems.

 The Team